-- (1) No person shall practise as a Safety and Health Officer unless he is registered under this Act. - (2) Any person who possesses the qualifications specified in Part I of the First Schedule and wishes to practise as a Safety and Health Officer for any employer shall - - make an application in the form set out in the Sixteenth Schedule to the Permanent Secretary; - (b) furnish such documents and relevant information to the Permanent Secretary as he may require; and - (c) pay the prescribed fee. - (3) On receipt of an application under subsection (2), the Permanent Secretary shall, after making such enquiry as he may deem necessary - (a) register the Safety and Health Officer and issue a certificate of registration in respect of such employers as may be specified in the application; or - (b) refuse to register the applicant and specify the ground of refusal. - (4) Where a Safety and Health Officer - he shall notify the Permanent Secretary of that fact within 14 days and apply for a new certificate of registration in conformity with subsection (2).
+- (1) No person shall practise as a Safety and Health Officer unless he is registered under this Act. - (2) Any person who possesses the qualifications specified in Part I of the First Schedule and wishes to practise as a Safety and Health Officer for any employer shall - - (a) make an application in the form set out in the Sixteenth Schedule to the Permanent Secretary; - (b) furnish such documents and relevant information to the Permanent Secretary as he may require; and - (c) pay the prescribed fee. - (3) On receipt of an application under subsection (2), the Permanent Secretary shall, after making such enquiry as he may deem necessary - - register the Safety and Health Officer and issue a certificate of registration in respect of such employers as may be specified in the application; or - (b) refuse to register the applicant and specify the ground of refusal. - (3A) (a) No employee or Safety and Health Officer who is employed on a full-time basis shall also be employed as a Safety and Health Officer on a part-time basis unless -